-In shallow water, reduce speed and use extra precaution to avoid collision with obstacles; proceed with caution and at very low speeds.
+In shallow water, reduce speed and use extra precaution to avoid collision with obstacles.

 NOTICE In shallow water, keep speed to a minimum and avoid hard accelerations.
 Even though this watercraft is equipped with an anti-debris water intake grate, it is still possible that debris such as rocks, sand or other objects may damage the propulsion system.
 The hull protection coating may not prevent damages to the hull caused by collisions with obstacles.